MinhPhan23/MinhPhan23.github.io/_pages/about.md

 - Organized competitions like .devChamp, .Hackathon, encouraging students to compete and demonstrate different skills in computer science along with multiple social events, creating a safe space for computer science students to meet and make connections on campus.
 - Increased the total number of attendees across all 7 events to over 400 students.
 - Hosted over 10 hours of exam crams sessions for first and second-year computer science courses, helping students prepare for exams.

+**Gia Dinh High School's Science and Engineering Club** *January 2019 - September 2022*
+*Vice President*
+*Advisor*
+**About the organization:**  A club that organizes meetings, workshops, events, and competitions about Arduino
+- Organized and hosted weekly club meetings about Arduino, engineering, and C++ programming skills, creating a place for students to design, build, and program their projects using the Arduino Starter Kit.
+- Designed the syllabus for the workshop series on Line Follower Robot to help students prepare for the school robot racing competition.
+- Coordinated and designed the club's science fair "Do it yourself" projects using Arduino and compatible electrical components.
+- Four projects: Gimbal, Soda Dispenser, Self-balancing Robot, and Gesture Control Car were successfully showcased during the event.